IBM-Cloud/gp-vscode-plugin/README.md

 # Globalization Pipeline Extension README

-This extension enables you to quickly create, upload, and delete translation bundles in the Globalization Pipeline service on IBM Bluemix.
+This extension enables you to quickly create, upload, download, and delete translation bundles in the Globalization Pipeline service on IBM Bluemix.
 If you are unfamiliar with IBM Bluemix and the Globalization Pipeline service checkout these links:

 + [Bluemix](https://bluemix.net)